8 recommendations to get the most out of Public Warning Systems

 - Use both Cell-Broadcast and Location-Based SMS.
 The advantages and drawbacks of the two technologies have been widely discussed in the past years (more information on EENA’s document on Public Warning Systems).
 To make it short, cell broadcast (CB) allows sending instantly loud distinctive alerts (which can be heard even when a phone is on mute) to a wider population.
-Location-based SMS (LB-SMS) makes it possible to send alerts by SMS to everyone in a given area and this technology also facilitates interactivity with the receiver of the alert.
+Location-based SMS (LB-SMS) makes it possible to send alerts by SMS to everyone in a given area.
 And while the EU legislation requires implementing at least one of the two technologies, it is highly recommended to deploy both.
 By doing so, public authorities can use cell broadcast for more urgent emergencies requiring to alert a large population quickly (for instance: earthquakes, tsunami alerts, avalanches…) and location-SMS for more prolonged emergencies with regular updates (for instance: heat waves, pandemics…).

 - Combine it with other technologies.
 For example, location-based SMS and Cell Broadcast are often considered the two main technologies for alerting the population on their phones but they are not the only ones.